This article has been updated with current models for November 2022. The Free Metcon 4 is a new addition. The Nike Free Run Trail has been removed.

 When the Air Presto was first released, nothing came close in fit and ride comfort.
 More than two decades later, it still holds up.
 The soft bootie upper has an elasticated entry and pliable heel to create a comfortable slip-on experience.

 The embedded Air unit inside the soft foam midsole makes the Presto a plush everyday sneaker.
-The articulated outsole is made of soft blown rubber that enhances the underfoot experience.
+The soft blown rubber outsole also enhances the underfoot experience.

 There are a couple of reasons why the Zoom Verona slip-on has a $15 upcharge over the similar-looking SB Chron 2.

-Even though both skate shoes share a nearly-identical design language, the Verona Slip has a Zoom Air bag under the heel.
+Even though both skate shoes share a near-identical design, the Verona Slip has a Zoom Air bag under the heel.
 Also, most of the Verona’s upper is made of suede leather, thus making it more comfortable and durable than an all-canvas construction.